scatseisnet/scatseisnet/docs/source/index.rst

 The repository is hosted on `GitHub <https://github.com/scatseisnet/scatseisnet>`_ and the documentation is available on `ReadTheDocs <https://scatseisnet.readthedocs.io>`_.

 This work was supported by the `European Advanced Grant F-IMAGE <https://f-image.osug.fr/?lang=en>`_ (ERC PE10, ERC-2016-ADG) and by the `Multidisciplinary Institute of Artificial Intelligence <https://miai.univ-grenoble-alpes.fr/>`_ (MIAI) at the University of Grenoble Alpes.
-If you use this package for your own scientific output, please cite one or more of the papers mentionned in the :ref:`References` section.
+If you use this package for your own scientific output, please cite one or more of the papers mentionned in the References section below.

 .. important::